 - The host of a party who provided alcohol to a driver under 21

-Yes.
-Legal deadlines are strict, and if you miss a deadline you may miss out on your financial recovery.
+Legal deadlines are strict, and if you miss them, you may miss out on your financial recovery.
 In Augusta, the courts follow deadlines set by both state and federal law.
-At the absolute most you could have up to two years to file your claim, but in many cases it’s less—sometimes as little as weeks.
-You should talk to a lawyer right away.
+At the absolute most, you could have up to two years to file your claim.
+But in many cases, it’s less—sometimes as little as weeks.
+You should talk to a drunk driving accident victim lawyer in Augusta right away.

 Talk to an Augusta Drunk Driving Accident Lawyer for Free

 John Foy & Associates is here to help.
-We charge nothing for your consultation, nothing out of pocket and nothing ever unless we win you money.
+Our Augusta drunk driving victim accident attorneys charge nothing up front, nothing out of pocket, and no fees ever unless we win you money.
 Find out what we can do for you.
-Call us at 706-400-4000 or fill out the form to your right to get your FREE consultation today.
+Call us at (404) 400-4000 or fill out the form to your right to get your free consultation today.